johnmph/NESEmu/README.md

 But NESEmu is in early development :

+- It is not very optmized (only run at +-205 FPS on my computer when other emulator run at +500FPS)
 - It has only a few mapper
 - It emulates only the NTSC NES (2A03 + 2C02)
 - It has only two controllers types (standard and zapper)